-BROOKLYN (PIX11) – 1899 was quite the year.
-It’s when Staten Island and Queens officially became part of New York City, the paper clip was introduced and Miss.
-Susanna Mushatt Jones made her debut.
+BROOKLYN (PIX11) -- 1899 was quite the year.
+It’s when Staten Island and Queens officially became part of New York City, the paper clip was introduced and Miss Susannah Mushatt Jones made her debut.

 114 years later, all are still alive and well, but Miss.
 Susie is the one with reason to celebrate.

 The Brooklyn community that she has called home for the past several decades gathered at the Vandalia Senior Center in Brooklyn to honor the super centenarian to celebrate her 114th birthday.

 Miss Susie has a lot to brag about.
 She is the oldest person in New York, the 2nd oldest in the United States and the third on the planet.